 Topic and objectives of study are mutually agreed upon by the student and selected faculty member.
 Independent study agreement formalizes the plan for study and guides evaluation.
 Credit varies from 1-6 semester hours and course may be repeated as topic and/or objective of study change.
-(Prerequisite: Upper division standing in the nursing major and / or consent of instructor.)
+(Prerequisite: Consent of instructor and progammatic director.)